 And now to Google, which is looking for some hackers to ride to the top in an unusual competition.
 Our last word in business is pi contest, as in 3.14.

 STEVE INSKEEP, HOST:

-TRAVIS MCCOY: Well when we started podium, we offered $1 million prize and then at podium two, we raised it to $2 million.
-This time around we kind of wanted to up the ante again and we happen to love nerdy numbers at Google, so we thought that pi million dollars or $3.141 million was a perfect fit.
+TRAVIS MCCOY: Well, when we started Podium, we offered a million-dollar prize and then at Podium 2, we raised it to $2 million.
+This time around, we kind of wanted to up the ante again.
+And we happen to love nerdy numbers, at Google, so we thought that pi million dollars - or $3.141 million - was a perfect fit.

-MONTAGNE: If you find the hole, you can get a piece of that pi.
-Aah.
+MONTAGNE: If you can find the holes, you can get a piece of that pi.

 INSKEEP: She's here all week.

 MONTAGNE: And that's the business news on MORNING EDITION from NPR News.
 I'm Renee Montagne.